jobam/JChat/README.md

 JChat
 =====

-A Simple and Fast multi-users Chat in Java
+A Simple and Secure multi-users Chat in Java.
+All connections are encrypted in AES 256.